North Carolina Says It Is Suing 8 E-Cigarette Companies

 "Our complaints allege that these eight e-cig companies are helping to fuel an epidemic of vaping among high school and middle school students," Stein said in a statement.
 "One look at their marketing materials demonstrates just how egregious their sales tactics are — with flavors like cotton candy, gummy bear, unicorn, and graham cracker, they're clearly targeting young people."

 The companies targeted by the lawsuits are Beard Vape, Direct eLiquid, Electric Lotus, Electric Tobacconist, Eonsmoke, Juice Man, Tinted Brew and VapeCo.
-None of the companies immediately responded to NPR's request for comment.
+Most of the companies did not immediately responded to NPR's request for comment.

+"We absolutely affirm that these products don't belong in the hands of children," Bruce Gibson, the CEO of The Electric Tobacconist, said in a statement.
+"As such we have an extensive age verification platform that means a purchase can't be completed until a person's age has been established through a third party platform."

 "To teenagers, the health and addiction risks of vaping are simply too high," Stein said.
 "That is why my office is asking the court to protect our kids by shutting down these operations in our state."